madisonestabrook/udacity-memory-game/README.md

 Welcome to my stab at completing Udacity's Front-End Web Developer nanodegree Project #2: Memory Game.
 Udacity provided the barebones HTML and portions of the foundational CSS, but everything else has been customized according to my particular style (for good or ill).

+### Demo

+A live demo is available <a href="jasonmwhite.com/memory-game/index.html">here</a>.

 ### Download and Installation

+Use GitHub's "Clone or Download" option to nab a copy of Memory Game — from there, you can clone the files to your own GitHub repo, download the files to your computer, or use a command shell tool, such as git bash, to clone from the URL available via the "Clone or Download" button directly to your computer.
+Make sure not to alter the folder structure!
+While not complex, the styling and JavaScript, as well as the background image, are all contained in their respective directory folders and referenced accordingly.
+Simply open up the `index.html` file and enjoy!

 ### Gameplay